kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 database connection that coincides with the schema for this book.
 Once you select the connection, the script will execute against the database, and you will see another pane appear in the lower half of the Oracle SQL Developer window.
-This is the Script Output pane, and you should see a message that states “anonymous block completed.”
-The editor should now look like Figure 12-12.
+This is the Script Output pane, and you should see a message that states "anonymous block completed."The editor should now look like Figure 12-12.

 Figure 12-12.
 Anonymous block completed
 **How It Works**